 Example

-However, fractional notation can also be associated with other concepts such as division, ratio and operator.
+However, fractional notation can also be associated with other concepts such as division, a comparison and operator.

 Division